 Patient Rights

-Patients are encouraged to read this information to understand their rights at HEARTLAND HEALTH SERVICES (hereafter HHS).
+Patients are encouraged to read this document to understand their rights at HEARTLAND HEALTH SERVICES (hereafter HHS).
 If you have any concerns about your rights, please ask any staff member to contact an HHS Manager or Director for assistance.

 1. Patients have the right to considerate and respectful treatment in an environment free from harm.